Virgoan Chieftain’s Daughter, Atienna Imamu

 And then Safiyah and Bachiru laid their eyes on her.

-Atienna shut her book and awaited the full brunt of their words.
-The storm of breathless shouts.
-The demands.
-And come the words did.
+Atienna shut her book and awaited the full brunt of their words, the storm of breathless shouts, the demands.
+And come they did.

 “Atienna, talk some sense into your brother!”
 Safiyah pressed, swinging her fork in Bachiru’s direction.
 “He’s been hanging around Usian for far too long.
 That man has clouded your brother’s empty head with foolishness!”